 What is Data Detox

-Data Detox is an 8-day cleansing program from Mozilla which removes the toxic data build up.
-Mozilla together with Tactical Tech has launched a program called Data Detox which effectively removes any toxic data build up and detoxes your computer system.
-It is a simple program which asks for a small time commitment daily.
+Data Detox is an 8-day cleansing program from Mozilla which removes toxic data build-up.
+Mozilla and Tactical Tech have launched a program called Data Detox which effectively removes any toxic data build-up and detoxes your computer system.
+It is a simple program that asks for a small time commitment daily.

 Every day while we browse, search, chat, like a post, tag a location, upload or download something from the internet, it is saved.
-In short, whatever we do online is tracked and stored somewhere which indeed is the toxic build up.
+In short, whatever we do online is tracked and stored somewhere, which is a toxic build-up.

-While we may think that why anyone would be interested in the places we shop or the café we had a coffee or the movie we searched for, remember that nothing goes unnoticed.
+While we may wonder why anyone would be interested in the places we shop, the café we have a coffee or the movie we searched for, remember that nothing goes unnoticed.
 All this data is stored and then used.
-The Data Detox program helps you living a balanced digital life by removing all your toxic data build up online.
+The Data Detox program helps you live a balanced digital life by removing all your toxic data build-up online.

 How does Data Detox work

-This is an 8-day program and each day has a different focus and a different challenge.
-You begin with discovery where you learn about what the Data Detox program is and the focus changes with each day.
+This is an 8-day program, and each day has a different focus and a different challenge.
+You begin with discovery, where you learn about the Data Detox program, and the focus changes with each day.

 Day 1: Find and Delete Your Data

 The first day is all about finding your personas on the internet and deleting it.
 Start with the browser cleaning.
-To do so, you first need to log out of all your social media accounts and emails accounts.
+To do so, you first need to log out of all your social media accounts and email accounts.
 Then, clear your browser history by following the steps given below.
-Please make a note that you will lose all your browsing history, so bookmark the web pages you want to keep.
-Also, all your saved passwords and auto-fill entries will be lost.
+Please note that you will lose all your browsing history, so bookmark the web pages you want to keep.
+Also, all your saved passwords and autofill entries will be lost.

 - Firefox: ‘Library’ menu > History > Clear Recent History > Time range to clear: Everything.